gradosphera/gonka/proxy-ssl/README.md

 - **How it works**: clients submit a CSR and the desired FQDNs; the service performs DNS-01 challenges using your DNS provider credentials, then returns a certificate bundle.
 - **Security**: requests must be authorized with a JWT (`CERT_ISSUER_JWT_SECRET`).
 Only subdomains listed in `CERT_ISSUER_ALLOWED_SUBDOMAINS` under `CERT_ISSUER_DOMAIN` are allowed.
 - **Storage**: issued bundles are written under `cert_storage_path` (default `/app/certs`).
+  - In compose, this path is bind-mounted from the host at `./secrets/nginx-ssl`.
 - **Providers**: Route53, Cloudflare, Google Cloud DNS, Azure DNS, DigitalOcean DNS, Hetzner DNS.

 If configuration is missing/invalid, the container runs in a disabled mode and serves only `/health` for liveness checks.